All research at NMIT, whether undertaken by staff members, or by students as part of undergraduate, post-graduate courses, requires ethics approval.

 From inception of any research project to dissemination of its results, considering ethical aspects is an active responsibility of researchers.
 This means that researchers must:

-- is in accordance with NMIT’s Te Tiriti o Waitangi Policy and can contribute to needs and aspirations of Tangata Whenua of Te Tauihuto meaningful engagement and outcomes for Māori and researchers
+ensure their research is in accordance with NMIT’s Te Tiriti o Waitangi Policy and can contribute to the needs and aspirations of Tangata Whenua of Te Tauihu, leading to meaningful engagement and outcomes for Māori and researchers.